 Northfield's budgetary performance is strong in our opinion.
-The city had surplus operating results in the general fund of 5.9% of expenditures, but a break-even result across all governmental funds in fiscal 2016.
-Our assessment accounts for the fact that we expect budgetary results could deteriorate somewhat from 2016 results in the near term.
+The city had surplus operating results in the general fund of 4.7% of expenditures, but a slight deficit result across all governmental funds of negative 0.7% in fiscal 2017.

 The city reports its finances on the basis of a fiscal year ending on Dec.
-31. We have adjusted fiscal 2016 general fund results to exclude nonrecurring transfers out of the general fund for capital projects, and we have also adjusted total governmental fund expenditures to exclude bond proceeds and a spend-down in the library capital project fund for a multiyear capital project.
-Adjusting for nonrecurring items, the city's budgetary results in the general fund and across total governmental funds have generally been positive in recent years.
-Aside from the general fund, the city's other governmental activities are mainly capital projects and various special revenue funds, such as its community resource center, library, and various tax increment funds .
+31. We have adjusted revenue for the annual \$125,000 transfer in to the general fund from the liquor fund and we have adjusted total governmental fund expenditures to exclude those paid from bond proceeds.

+After adjustments, the city's budgetary results in the general fund and across total governmental funds have generally been positive in recent years.
+Aside from the general fund, the city's other governmental activities are mainly capital projects and various special revenue funds, such as its community resource center, library, and various tax increment funds.

-The fiscal 2017 audit is not yet complete, but preliminary results suggest a \$400,000 general fund surplus stemming from positive budget variances, mainly on the expenditure side.
-The 2018 budget calls for breakeven general fund operations, indicating to us that the results may not be as favorable as the actual results had been in 2016 or 2017.
-Officials indicate there was no significant capital spending or revenues in 2017, or expected in 2018, thus we do not expect material fluctuations in total governmental fund performance.
+Fiscal 2017 ended with favorable results in the general fund due to positive budget variances.
+The 2018 budget calls for breakeven general fund operations, and more than midway through the year, revenue and expenditures are on track with the budget.
+Officials indicate there was no significant capital spending or revenue in 2017, or expected in 2018, thus we do not expect material fluctuations in total governmental fund performance.
 Looking ahead to 2019, city officials anticipate passing a balanced general fund budget.
 There may be heightened capital spending in fiscal 2019, which may in part be funded from capital reserve funds but also from bond proceeds.
 Overall, we expect the city's budgetary performance will likely remain strong in the current and following year.

-City operations are funded primarily by taxes, which were a little less than half of fiscal 2016 general fund revenues, followed by intergovernmental aid (31%) and charges for services (12%).
+City operations are funded primarily by taxes, which were 47% of fiscal 2017 general fund revenue, followed by intergovernmental aid (31%) and charges for services (10%).